Information for voters

 Polling stations

-There will be 69 polling stations open from 7am-10pm across the Borough and all registered voters will be issued with a poll card which will be in an envelope addressed to you.
-Please read the information contained on the new-look poll card for information about your polling station and the photo ID you will need to bring with you to vote on election day.
+Please read the information contained on your poll card about your polling station and the photo ID you will need to bring with you to vote on election day.

 Health and safety measures at polling stations